Todd Webb papers

 Conditions Governing Access

 The negatives in boxes 47 and 48 are currently inaccessible due to renovations in CCP's cold storage facility.
-Negatives will be accessible once the renovation is complete and the negative boxes have been relocated to the new frozen storage space.
-The estimated date of availability is August 31, 2022 although not guaranteed.
+Negatives will be accessible once the renovation is complete and the negative boxes have been transferred to the new frozen storage space.
+The estimated date of availability is mid-year of 2023, although not guaranteed.
 Please be sure to email CCP-RefDesk@email.arizona.edu with any questions or for updates.

 Conditions Governing Use